-However, if the reason for choosing $100\mu F$ is to keep the peak error with a 10Hz input less than 0.1%, there is another way to achieve that result with a much improved settling time.
+However, if the reason for choosing $220\mu F$ is to keep the peak error with a 10Hz input less than 0.2%, there is another way to achieve that result with a much improved settling time.

 Figure 10a.
-LTC1967 Rising Edge with $C{AVF} = 1 \mu F$
+LTC1968 Rising Edge with $C{AVE} = 10 \mu F$

 Figure 10b.
-LTC1967 Falling Edge with $C{AVE} = 1 \mu F$
+LTC1968 Falling Edge with C{AVE} = 10 μF

 Figure 11.
-Settling Time with One Cap Averaging
+Settling Time vs Cap Value, One Cap Averaging

-Reducing Ripple with a Post Filter

-The output ripple is always much larger than the DC error, so filtering out the ripple can reduce the peak error substantially, without the large settling time penalty of simply increasing the averaging capacitor.

-Figure 12 shows a basic 2nd order post filter, for a net 3rd order filtering of the LTC1967 RMS calculation.
-It uses the $50k\Omega$ output impedance of the LTC1967 as the first resistor of a 3rd order Sallen-Key active-RC filter.
+LINEAR Reducing Ripple with a Post Filter The output ripple is always much larger than the DC error, so filtering out the ripple can reduce the peak error substantially, without the large settling time penalty of simply increasing the averaging capacitor.
+Figure 12 shows a basic 2nd order post filter, for a net 3rd order filtering of the LTC1968 RMS calculation.
+It uses the 12.5k Ω output impedance of the LTC1968 as the first resistor of a 3rd order Sallen-Key active-RC filter.
 This topology features a buffered output, which can be desirable depending on the application.
-However, there are disadvantages to this topology, the first of which is that the op amp input voltage and current errors directly degrade the effective LTC1967 $V{00S}$ .
+However, there are disadvantages to this topology, the first of which is that the op amp input voltage and current errors directly degrade the effective LTC1968 V{OOS} .
 The table inset in Figure 12 shows these errors for four of Linear Technology's op amps.

-A second disadvantage is that the op amp output has to operate over the same range as the LTC1967 output, including ground, which in single supply applications is the negative supply.
-Although the LTC1967 output will function fine just millivolts from the rail, most op amp output stages (and even some input stages) will not.
+A second disadvantage is that the op amp output has to operate over the same range as the LTC1968 output, including ground, which in single supply applications is the negative supply.
+Although the LTC1968 output will function fine just millivolts from the rail, most op amp output stages (and even some input stages) will not.
 There are at least two ways to address this.
 First of all, the op amp can be operated split supply if a negative supply is available.
-Just the op amp would need to do so; the LTC1967 can remain single supply.
+Just the op amp would need to do so; the LTC1968 can remain single supply.
 A second way to address this issue is to create a signal reference voltage a half volt or so above ground.
-This is most attractive when the circuitry that follows has a differential input, so that the tolerance of the signal reference is not a concern.
-To do this, tie all three ground symbols shown in Figure 12 to the signal reference, as well as to the differential return for the circuitry that follows.
+This is most attractive when the circuitry that follows has a differential input, so that the tolerance of the signal reference is not a